negrel/hugo-theme-pico/README.md

 	</a>
 </p>

 This theme aims to be minimalist, readable, responsive, light and beautiful.
 Inspired by **Medium** and **The New York Times**, Pico try to provide the best experience for the reader while having an awesome design.
 It can be configured as a single page, or as a full-featured site with multiple sections.
-It is multilingual, responsive, and includes a light and *dark theme* (*soon*).
+It is multilingual, responsive, and includes a light and *dark theme*.

 You can check the [**example site**](https://sponge-bob.netlify.app/).
 ![pico example screenshot](https://github.com/negrel/hugo-theme-pico/raw/master/.github/banner.jpg)